 Feebleness: feebleness indicates a character who is highly susceptible to the loss of Negative Health, for they must calculate such as if their Fortitude trait was -1 RS in rank value.
 Characters with a higher Fortitude trait have much more Negative Health to lose thanks to this quirk, though admittedly they're in a better position to handle such a loss in the first place.

 Naturally, if the optional Negative Health rules are not in play, this quirk is irrelevant (not allowed).

 Gigantism: the flip side of dwarfism, gigantism indicates a character who is not just tall, but is disproportionately so.
-Such an individual will usually range between seven and eight and a half feet tall, and must have all of his or her clothing and gear custom made.
-A character suffering from this quirk may also suffer other related ailments, such as feebleness or even weak bones.
+Such an individual will usually range between seven and eight and a half feet tall, and must have all of his or her clothing and gear custom-made.
+A character suffering from this quirk may also possess several related ailments, such as feebleness or even weak bones.

 Gravity Intolerance: the gravity intolerant are those who are particularly attuned to gravitic conditions wherever they come from, and do not adapt well to changes in it.
-These characters suffer a -2 RS penalty on all Fortitude ACT rolls required when operating under different gravity, whether in the form of higher or lower G forces, for each level taken.
+For every level of intolerance to gravitic changes these characters have, these characters suffer an additional -2 RS ACT penalty under high or low gravity conditions, and +1 RS crushing damage inflicted by the latter.

 Low Pain Threshold: characters with a low pain threshold are much more likely to buckle under physical duress.
 They suffer a -2 RS on any ACT roll intended to resist the effects of pain (whether from physical damage, methodical torture, or induced pain via some other mechanism), and bear a like penalty to shrug off Concuss results scored against them in battle.